chrisi51/tesla-order-status/README.md

 2025-08-19: + Added key 'Order 0.details.tasks.deliveryDetails.regData.orderDetails.userId': 10000000
 2025-08-19: - Removed key 'Order 0.details.tasks.deliveryDetails.regData.orderDetails.ritzbitz'
 ```
+## Disclaimer
+- the script is working on your host
+- no connection to me is done in any way at any time
+- you need to login via browser and return the resulting url to the script to extract the login token which is used for tha api
+- the script just uses the token to work with for the moment
+- with your permission the script stores the token on your harddisk

 ## Support
 If you want to support me, you can use my link on your next tesla order =)